ArnoldDP/ARSE/README.md

 ### I dont like the ENB, can I change it?

 Sure!
-Cabbage, Pi-Cho, and Kauz are included but if you don't like any of those, there are plenty of ENB presets out there to try out
+Cabbage, Pi-Cho, Kauz, Ebony ENB, and something new im working on are all included.
+Other ENBs may have requirements that aren't included in the list, but if you know what you're doing, it shouldn't be too hard.

 ### does this list support controller?